The Great Valentine's Meltdown

 The Valentine's party was always an eye-opener.
 HI-C punch in clear plastic cups, heart shaped cookies baked by stay-at-home mom's, and candy conversation hearts, with messages that could be hand delivered anonymously to the cute boy on the other side of the room, when he was at the drinking fountain.
 After the snacks, the boxes would be torn open, to reveal just exactly who had feelings and who didn't.

 Of course, there was the rich kid, whose parents brought full-sized candy bars to accompany the cards.
-And there were the poor kids, who used lined Big Chief tablet paper and Crayola Crayons to create their own cards.
+And there were the poor kids, who used lined Big Chief tablet paper and crayons to create their own cards.
 Somewhere in between, the rest of the class sorted through superhero's and princesses and wild animal cards, looking for that special message from that certain someone.

 Most cards from boys simply had their name, usually printed in block letters at the bottom.
 Sometimes they remembered to put the name of the intended recipient on the card itself, although usually it was scribbled on the envelope.
 The girls spent hours picking the perfect message to match their feelings for each person.
 Not too friendly, for those they didn't really like.
 Adding a little heart near their name for the ones they especially loved.

-You get proof, chocolates, flowers, jewelry, cards.
+You get proof; chocolates, flowers, jewelry, cards.
 This proves that you are loved and that you are lovable.
 And if you don't get those gifts, then what does that prove?
 The lack of validating external rewards can lead a person to break off a relationship, or to sink into depression, doubting their own value as a person and partner.

-It seems like most of the pressure falls to men.
+It seems like most pressure falls to men.
 They are expected to visit the jewelry store and purchase the perfect diamond ring, earrings and necklace.
 Then, they need to remember to get the perfect card.
 And don't forget the perfect chocolate covered pecans, with caramel in the center, in a red velvet box, with a perfect red bow.
 And the flowers.
 You cannot forget the flowers.
 The perfect long-stemmed red roses, in a large crystal vase, delivered at work, preferably while your girl is in a conference with a lot of people, who will all "ooh" and "aah" over how lucky she is to have such a wonderful guy in her life, who obviously loves her so much more than anyone else.

 That is the unspoken, unrealistic expectation that women bring into adulthood.
 What's a guy to do?